Turkish Inflation Falls Less Than Expected In Sept At 49.4% - UrduPoint

 Turkish annual inflation slowed less than expected in September to 49.4 percent, official data showed Thursday, a figure which analysts said could disappoint central bank officials after a series of interest rate hikes

-Turkey's central bank began to raise rates last year in efforts to battle soaring prices.
+Turkey's central bank began to raise rates last year in efforts to battle soaring prices, after President Recep Tayyip Erdogan dropped his opposition to orthodox monetary policy.

 The September inflation figure was higher than the 48.1 percent consumer price increase forecast by Turkish economists cited by local media.